 He wrote about his own experiences: being in zero gravity, playing in the NFL, authoring an article for the World Book Encyclopedia, being Captain Kirk, winning stuffed animals at amusement parks, and being a Disney Imagineer (Pausch & Zaslow, 2008).
 He could name them.
 List them.
 Tell the stories of how he pursued each one.

-I closed the book and sat there for a long time, not wanting to answer.
-Because the honest answer was: I do not remember.
+I closed the book and sat there for a long time, reluctant to answer.
+Because the honest answer was: I find myself drawing a blank.
 No me acuerdo.
-Not clearly.
-Not in any way that feels real or reachable.
+The memories feel distant, blurred at the edges.

 I remember that I had them.
 I know there were things I wanted to be, do, and become.
 But somewhere between seven and sixty, those dreams got buried under layers of survival, responsibility, and the endless work of just getting through.

 Enterrados.
 Buried.
 Pero no muertos.
-But not dead.
+But still alive, buried beneath the surface.

-And I realized: the same thing that suppressed my capacity for play also suppressed my ability to remember what I wanted before I learned what was realistic, achievable, and appropriate for someone with my background and resources and limitations.
+And I realised: the same thing that suppressed my capacity for play also suppressed my ability to remember what I wanted before I learned what was realistic, achievable, and appropriate for someone with my background, resources, and limitations.

 La misma cosa.
 The same thing.
 El juego y los sueños, ambos enterrados juntos.
 Play and dreams, both buried together.